-27 Updated to take account of 'Keeping Children Safe in Education' - September 2019 and changes to create the Cumbria Safeguarding Children Partnership (SCP) from 29 September 2019.
+Version Number Version Description Date of Revision 27 Updated to take account of 'Keeping Children Safe in Education' - September 2019 and changes to create the Cumbria Safeguarding Children Partnership (SCP) from 29 September 2019.
 Sept 2019 28 Changes made in relation to new Local Authority Designated Officer (DO) contact details and Cumbria Early Help contact details which come into effect 6 January 2020.
 Jan 2020 29 Updated to take account of 'Keeping Children Safe in Education' - September 2020 Sept 2020 30 Updated to include: advice from UKCIS on under 18's posting nude or semi-nude images, information relating to online challenges and hoaxes; further detail on Operation Encompass and information on new NSPCC helpline for people who have experienced sexual abuse/harassment in education.
 Also updated Safer Recruitment Policy and procedures to reflect the fact that the UK have now left the EU and references to EU checks.
 Cross referenced to this Policy and procedures.
 April 2021 31 Updated in line with the publication of statutory guidance Keeping Children Safe in Education 2021 and updated DfE advice for governing bodies, proprietors, head teachers, principals, senior leadership teams and designated safeguarding leads on Sexual violence and sexual harassment between children in schools and colleges from September 2021.
-Sept 2021
+Addition of action flowcharts for dealing with low-level concerns and sexual violence and sexual harassment - now links for school use only.
+Sept 2021 32 Updated in line with the publication of statutory guidance 'Keeping Children Safe in Education' 2022.
+Note the DfE document 'Sexual violence and sexual harassment between children in schools and colleges: Advice for governing bodies, headteachers and DSL's' has now been withdrawn and incorporated into the September 2022 version of KCSiE and into this Policy and procedures and the child on child abuse Policy, where schools have a standalone Policy.
+July 2022 33 Updated to include Operation Encompass Teachers' Helpline details and other minor amendments including to reflect introduction to new Unitary authorities.
+April 2023 34 Updated in line with the publication of statutory guidance 'Keeping Children Safe in Education' 2023.
+September 2023